seilanhiep/data/kh/source_data/ministry_of_education_youth_and_sports/inventory_of_location_of_schools/secondary_school_distance_metadata.md

 Title

-Distance to Upper Secondary Schools
+Village Distance to Upper Secondary Schools in Cambodia (2013)

 Description

-This dataset describes the long distances students need to travel to reach lower and upper secondary schools in rural areas.
+This dataset provides the distances students need to travel to reach upper secondary schools for each village in Cambodia.
+Data were provided to us in vector format by Save Cambodia's Wildlife's Atlas Working Group.

 Format